Moamen189/BreakFast/README.md

 # Breakfast

-Intalio Breakfast is a simple web application for managing a breakfast menu.
+ Breakfast is a simple web application for managing a breakfast menu.
 Users can add, edit, and delete items with their respective prices.

 ## Features